Understanding and Preventing Cross-Site Scripting (XSS) in OpenCart

 - DOM-Based XSS: Occurs when the script is executed as a result of modifications in the DOM environment.

-What is the Effects of XSS in OpenCart
+What is the Effect of XSS in OpenCart?

 OpenCart’s customizable nature allows users to add extensions and templates, which can introduce vulnerabilities if not properly vetted.
 Common attack vectors include: